Excel Notebook

 =TODAY() -- today's date

-=NOW() -- current date and time
+=NOW() -- the current date and time

-=YEAR(date) -- extract year
+=YEAR(date) -- pull out the year

-=MONTH(date) -- extract month (1–12)
+=MONTH(date) -- pull out the month (1–12)

-=DAY(date) -- extract day
+=DAY(date) -- pull out the day

-=WEEKDAY(date, 2) -- day of week (2 = Mon=1, Sun=7)
+=WEEKDAY(date, 2) -- day of the week (2 = Mon=1, Sun=7)

 =TEXT(date, "DDDD") -- weekday name: "Monday"